christophevg/christophe.vg/makes/_posts/2022-09-04-Wooden-Globe.markdown

 folder: wooden-globe
 ---

-Roughly a year after I made a [Padel Racket for Mark](Padel-racket), my partners in many crimes, Christophe & Rozanne organized a garden party for too many good reasons.
+Roughly a year after I made a [Padel Racket for Mark](Padel-racket), my partners in many crimes, Christophe & Rozanne organised a garden party for too many good reasons.
 And once again, I proposed to upgrade the money that we wanted to give with some... "gift wrapping".

 ## The Concept

-Okay, something you need to know about Christophe & Rozanne: they are travelers, no globetrotters.
+Okay, something you need to know about Christophe & Rozanne: they are travellers, no globetrotters.
 So the theme was quickly decided upon and digging through my collection of "things I'd love to make"... a wooden globe was an evident choice.

 After some google'ing I found a PDF of a design I have seen some time before.
 Time to fire up the laser cutter.